tweag/blog-resources/launchdarkly-svelte-sdk-intro/README.md

 ### Prerequisites

 - Ensure you have Node.js installed on your system.
-Any version greater than 20 should work fine.
+If you use NVM, you can run `nvm use` to set the correct Node version.
+However, any version greater than 20 should work fine.

 ### Steps to Install and Run